Unearth the rich flavors of the Middle East with our Freekeh Soup, brimming with succulent lamb and hearty grains.

 So, where can you buy freekeh?
-While it might not be a common find in your regular grocery store, Middle Eastern markets or online platforms like Amazon often stock it.
-Many health food stores or whole foods markets in your area might carry it too.
+While it might not be common in your regular grocery store, Middle Eastern markets or online platforms like Amazon often stock it.
+Many health food stores or whole foods markets in your area might carry it, too.
 However, it’s a good idea to call or check their inventory online before heading there to ensure availability and save yourself a wild goose chase.

 Once you have your freekeh in hand, make sure to prepare it properly before adding it to this delectable Freekeh Soup.
-This involves rinsing the grains thoroughly to remove any impurities and then soaking them in warm water for about 20 minutes.
+This involves rinsing the grains thoroughly to remove impurities and then soaking them in warm water for about 20 minutes.
 This step not only cleans the freekeh but also softens it, reducing its cooking time later on.

 Storage and Reheat Instructions

 So, you’ve made a successful vat of homemade soup.
 Congratulations!
 You can enjoy this delicious concoction for up to 4 days if you store it in the refrigerator with a tight lid.
-It will last you up to 2 months in the freezer; be sure to let it cool completely before transferring the soup to freezer-safe containers or bags.
+It will last up to 2 months in the freezer; let it cool completely before transferring the soup to freezer-safe containers or bags.
 To reheat, simply add to a saucepan over medium heat.